-Horn: Let’s start with the resume.
-When I look at someone who wants to get into product management, I want to know that they are very business-minded, very metrics driven.
+Horn: When I look at someone who wants to get into product management, I want to know that they are very business-minded, very metrics driven.
 Every line of their resume should speak to metrics.
 I don’t want to know that you managed a team of 30 people.
 What was the result of your managing it?
 Was there any difference between your managing that team of 30 versus some other person managing that team of 30?
-Did they have fewer defects?
 It’s the impacts that make me interested enough to bring you in and talk to you.

-Now, when it comes to the what should you be doing in your job, it’s a similar sort of thing.
+When it comes to what you should be doing in your job, it’s a similar sort of thing.
 Find a way to talk to customers.
 Find a way to work those product management muscles.
 Talk to your manager.
 You might not be able to do product management today, but a lot of companies can help structure a career path into a more product management role.

 Bavaro: The job is a very popular one right now, and different companies will have different requirements.
 So, for example, Amazon has to hire mostly MBA candidates, Google has to hire mostly people who have a computer science degree.
 And so if your aim is to get a job at a specific company, it’s helpful to look and see what kinds of degrees they require.

 Horn: I’d say it kind of goes two ways.
 In general, I think you probably need a bachelor’s to get into product management.
 Usually when you have at least a bachelors, there’s more of a common language, but that’s not the biggest deal.
 Having an MBA, though, I usually find those candidates are less than the greatest.
 They’ve had too much schooling and not enough real-world experience.
 It’s real-world experience that really matters.
 Everyone can put together a product strategy, but can you get it done?
 Can you work with people?
-Can you manage the politics of it?
 That, at the end of the day, [is what] you have to do to be a successful product manager.

 Horn: I’m chief product officer slash chief executive officer at Tafifi, which is a tool to help product managers manage ideas, manage their roadmap and communicate to stakeholders and management exactly what’s happening in real time.
 My role is a lot of customer development, a lot of basically talking to customers, identifying features, overseeing roadmaps, product strategy, really everything that is in and around product management.